sjip1492/sarahjade-site/docs/_posts/2024-11-24-vinci-talk.markdown

 ---
 layout: post
-title: "Slotted to present at Visual & Interactive Computing Institute (VINCI): 'Shaping the Future with AI: Innovations in Visual & Interactive Computing'"
+title: "Presented at Visual & Interactive Computing Institute (VINCI): 'Shaping the Future with AI: Innovations in Visual & Interactive Computing'"
 date:  2024-11-08
 tag: news
 ---
-Slotted to present at Visual & Interactive Computing Institute (VINCI): 'Shaping the Future with AI: Innovations in Visual & Interactive Computing'
+Presented at Visual & Interactive Computing Institute (VINCI): 'Shaping the Future with AI: Innovations in Visual & Interactive Computing'